 Transwestern Pipeline Company (“Transwestern”) has determined that Richardson Products Co. (“Shipper”) does not satisfy the creditworthiness standards set forth in Transwestern’s FERC Gas Tariff (“Tariff”).
-In accordance with Section 13 of the General Terms and Conditions of the Tariff, Transwestern is entitled to suspend transportation service to Shipper if Shipper fails to establish creditworthiness by providing one of the following forms of security (“Acceptable Security”): (i) a written guarantee in a form satisfactory to Transwestern from a third party which satisfies the creditworthiness standards of the Tariff, (ii) an irrevocable standby letter of credit, (iii) a prepayment, or (iv) other security acceptable to Transwestern.
+In accordance with Section 13 of the General Terms and Conditions of the Tariff, Transwestern is entitled to suspend services to Shipper if Shipper fails to establish creditworthiness by providing one of the following forms of security (“Acceptable Security”): (i) a written guarantee in a form satisfactory to Transwestern from a third party which satisfies the creditworthiness standards of the Tariff, (ii) an irrevocable standby letter of credit, (iii) a prepayment, or (iv) other security acceptable to Transwestern.
 Transwestern has determined that at least $_______ of Acceptable Security shall be required to enable Shipper to satisfy the creditworthiness requirements of the Tariff.
 Alternatively, the payment by Shipper of the outstanding invoice in the amount of $______ (“Outstanding Invoice”), which is currently past due and immediately payable by Shipper to Transwestern, shall serve to lessen Transwestern’s credit exposure to Shipper and would also be sufficient to satisfy the creditworthiness requirements of the Tariff.